LongBu/AWS-SAP-C02-Study-Guide/README.md

 ### S3/Glacier Select:
   * Simple SQL queries (no joins)
   * Glacier Select input is a csv file with an S3 Select Statement

+### Amazon Quicksight:
+  * BI/analytics sereverless ML service used to build interactive visualizations, perform ad-hoc analysis without paying for integrations of data and leaving the data uncanned for exploration
+  * Integrates with RDS
+  * In memory computation using Spice Engine
+  * Column-Level security (CLS)
+  * Can share analysis (if published) or the dashboard (read only) with users or groups

+### Amazon Managed Grafana - Managed service of data visualizations to analyze, monitor, set alarms on metrics, logs and traces across multiple data sources.
+These features can be integrate into shareable dashboards

 ## Infrastructure as Code (IAC)